Farm Bill: Terms to Know

 Farm (FSA Farm) – A farm is made up of tracts that have the same owner and the same operator.
 Land with different owners may be combined if all the land is operated by one producer with all of the following elements in common and substantially separate from that of any other tracts: labor, equipment, accounting system, management.
 Note: Land on which other producers provide their own labor and equipment, but do not meet the definition of an operator, shall not be considered a separate farm.

-Farm number - An identifier attached to all land units under control of a particular "operator".
+Farm number – An identifier attached to all land units under control of a particular "operator".
 The land units may have different owners.
 Land units may come and go from the farm as interest (lease, ownership) in the land units changes.
-An "operator" is the person or business that actually controls day-to-day operation of the farm.
+An “operator” is the person or business that actually controls day-to-day operation of the farm.
 The Farm Number requires a state code and county code for uniqueness.
 Domain: Values of 0 to 9,999,999; with 0 indicating the lack of a specific farm number.
+One producer may have multiple farm numbers.

 Generic base acres – Former upland cotton base acres.
 Generic base acres are not involved in, or subject to, base acre reallocation.
 If generic base acres are planted to a covered commodity in a given year, then those acres are considered base acres for that planted covered commodity in that crop year.
 For example, if a farm with 500 generic base acres plants 250 of those generic base acres to corn, and the farm elected ARC-County Coverage for corn, then those 250 generic base acres are treated as corn base in that crop year and receive an ARC-County Coverage payment if one is triggered.